Lithops julii

 Lithops julii is a species of succulent plant of the genus Lithops under the family Aizoaceae.
 It is native to Southern Africa, and was first collected by Kurt Dinter, a German botanist, and named after his friend, Julius Derenberg.

 Description

-Lithops julii has a leaf structure composed of pairs of leaves, out of the center of which flowers and new leaves grow.
+Lithops julii is almost stemless, with a pair of leaves out of the center of which flowers and new leaves grow.
 Leaves are usually a pale grey, with a grid of linear depressions.
 The colors of the depression vary from plant to plant, but can be tinges of red, brown, green, blue, pink, or beige.
-Flowers sprout from between the two leaves, and are white in color.
+Flowers sprout from between the two leaves and are white.